 Doctors and pharmacists are required to make reasonable, sound judgments regarding what types of drugs to administer to patients.
 The utmost care must be taken when prescribing and administering all drugs.
 When mistakes are made, the patient can suffer potentially dangerous or even lethal effects.
 Medication errors are entirely preventable.
 Patients or families who suffer the adverse effects of medical errors would be well advised to better understand their legal rights and options.

-The experienced New York City personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP are committed to protecting and upholding the rights of those who have been seriously injured as a result of someone else's negligence or wrongdoing.
+The experienced New York City personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are committed to protecting and upholding the rights of those who have been seriously injured as a result of someone else's negligence or wrongdoing.
 If you or someone you love has been harmed by the actions of a physician, hospital or pharmacist, please contact us to find out how we can help you.

 When a patient is injured or harmed by a negligent doctor, nurse or pharmacist's actions, it may be grounds for a medical malpractice claim.
 Their negligence may involve failure to follow protocols and procedures to prevent pharmaceutical errors as well as failure to treat or manage a medication overdose.
 Depending on the circumstances of the medication errors, a hospital, the hospital's staff, a pharmacy or another medical care provider could be held liable.